oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_file_diff_response_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>boolean for whether to use merge base or most recent revision</div>
+                                            <div>Boolean to indicate whether to use merge base or most recent revision.</div>
                                                         </td>
             </tr>
                                 <tr>